Creating Activity Templates

 2. Click on the component to be added.

-3. If necessary, complete the component details popup, such as giving the component a label or whether or not it is optional, and click the popup’s Save button.
+3. If necessary, complete the component details pop-up, such as giving the component a label or making it optional, and click the pop-up’s Save button.

 1. Hover over the component to be deleted.